Full-Buff/tf2ctl/README.md

 # TF2CTL — Team Fortress 2 Server Manager (CLI)

 TF2CTL is a cross-platform CLI tool that automates provisioning and managing **TF2 game servers** in the cloud.
 It can spin up Linux VMs, install Docker, launch the TF2 container, upload your custom content (maps, configs, plugins), and give you a simple menu to manage and monitor servers.
+This is mainly geared toward competitive play, but can be easily modified as needed.

 ## Highlights